Accessible Transport Options

 Cars & WAVs

-The main funding route for a WAV is via Motability, but you can often also buy second-hand and ex-Motability WAVs outright.
-With Motability, you will typically have to pay a downpayment, and then contribute the mobility component of your PIP, but Motability manage the insurance and maintenance costs of your vehicle.
+If you are a wheelchair user, you will often require a wheelchair accessible vehicle (WAV), unless you are able to get out of a wheelchair that is small enough to fold into the car.
+The main funding route for a WAV is via Motability.
+You can often also buy second-hand and ex-Motability WAVs outright.
+With Motability, you will typically have to pay a downpayment, and then contribute the mobility component of your PIP.
+Motability manage the insurance and maintenance costs of your vehicle.
 If you are on low income or specific benefits, you may well be able to get a grant towards the downpayment.

 There are various options for where you sit, most WAVs are designed for you to ride in your wheelchair in the back of the car.
 However, there are some that are designed for you to be the frontside passenger, or even drive the car.